andrezgz/slicedom/reference/Perl-pack-y-unpack.md

 my ( $s ) = unpack( 's', $ps ); # returns the original integer value
 ```

-ATTENTION: if the packed value exceeds the allotted byte capacity, high order bits are silently discarded, and unpack certainly won't be able to pull them back.
+> ATTENTION: if the packed value exceeds the allotted byte capacity, high order bits are silently discarded, and unpack certainly won't be able to pull them back.
 When you pack using a signed template code such as s, an excess value may result in the sign bit getting set, and unpacking this will smartly return a negative value.

 ## Packing integers for "networking"

-The pack code for **big-endian** (high order byte at the lowest address) is n for 16 bit and N for 32 bit integers
+The pack code for **big-endian** (high order byte at the lowest address) is `n` for 16 bit and `N` for 32 bit integers

-- You use these codes if you know that your data comes from a compliant architecture
-- You should also use these pack codes if you exchange binary data, across the network, with some system that you know next to nothing about.
-The simple reason is that this order has been chosen as the network order, and all standard-fearing programs ought to follow this convention.
+You should also use these pack codes if you exchange *binary data, across the network*, with some system that you know next to nothing about.
+The simple reason is that this order has been chosen as the **network order**, and all standard-fearing programs ought to follow this convention.

 ```perl
 # send a message by sending the length first, followed by just so many bytes: